rubymonsters/testing-for-beginners/source/05-rspec/05-custom_matchers.md

 end
 ```

-Apparently, a matcher is a block that calls a method `match` that takes another
+Hmmmm, ... apparently a matcher is a block that calls a method `match` that
-block.
-The actual and expected values are passed as arguments to the two
+takes another block.
+The actual and expected values are passed as arguments to
-blocks, somehow.
-Inside the inner block we are supposed to return `true` or
+the two blocks, somehow.
+Inside the inner block we are supposed to return
-`false` depending if the matcher is supposed to "match".
+`true` or `false` depending if the matcher is supposed to "match".

-Hmmmm, well, we don't really have to understand how exactly this works in
+Ok, well, we don't really have to understand how exactly this works in detail:
-detail: We can just slap it at the end of our file, and run it:
+We can just slap it at the end of our file, and run it:

 ```
 $ rspec --format doc user_spec.rb